gimmicklj/three-tier-architecture-sample/README.md

 # Three Tier Architecture in ASP.NET Core 8 Web API

-The three-tier architecture comprises the Presentation Layer, Business Logic Layer (BLL), and Data Access Layer (DAL).
+The three-tier architecture comprises the Presentation Layer(UI), Business Logic Layer (BLL), and Data Access Layer (DAL).
 In the context of an ASP.NET Core 8 Web API, this structure is instrumental in creating a scalable, maintainable, and efficient web application.
 The following sections delve into each layer, outlining their roles, responsibilities, and functions within the architecture.

 ## Project Structure